 Should one or more Directors cease their office during the year, as long as the majority of the Board continues to comprise Directors appointed by the Meeting, the following shall take place in accordance with Art.
 2386 of the Italian Civil Code: i) the Board of Directors shall appoint replacements from candidates pertaining to the same list to which the Directors who have ceased their office pertained, in progressive order starting from the first who had not been elected.
-This is without prejudice to the fact that where the replacement must meet the independence requirements, the first independent candidate from the same list who had not been elected, shall be appointed; ii) should no candidates (or independent candidates) remain on the list who had not previously been elected, the Board of Directors shall replace the Directors who have ceased their office without applying the provisions of point i).
+This is without prejudice to the fact that where the replacement must meet the independence requirements, the first independent candidate from the same list who had not previously been elected, the Board of Directors shall replace the Directors who have ceased their office without applying the provisions of point i).
 With regards to the members of the BoD, the Issuer shall, in addition to the provisions of the Italian Consolidated Financial Law, comply with the provisions of the Code.